Ecommerce is booming, getting new customers is getting harder and pricier.

 Cohorts are groups of customers united by a common trait like the first product they ordered or the coupon they used.

-Monitoring their behavior over time gives you grounds to predict future sales and to plan your marketing for the best time.
+Monitoring their behavior over time – one of the most overlooked retention strategies – gives you grounds to predict future sales and to plan your marketing for the best time.

 For example, do you know which product inspires the highest loyalty in your customers?
 Or when holiday shoppers come back to buy again?